What is a Dedicated Leak Site (DLS)?

 An attack, if successfully implemented, can have grave consequences.
 It impacts the:

-• Essential national infrastructure particulars and even accesses,
+• Essential national infrastructure particulars and even access

 • Critical information infrastructure, etc.

-Gaining access to such data gives can put both the regional authorities and their citizens at high-risk.
+Gaining access to such data can put both the regional authorities and their citizens at high risk.

-Business: for businesses, data leaks can have a ripple effect in terms of the continuing damage to reputation, business integrity as well as finances.
-Mostly, companies lose their reputation because of the attackers who managed to get their customer’s confidential data.
-And this fact deals with not only current but also future customers.
+Businesses: For businesses, data leaks can have a ripple effect in terms of the continuing damage to reputation, business integrity, and finances.
+Most of the time, companies lose their reputation because attackers manage to obtain their customers’ confidential data.
+And this fact applies not only to current but also to future customers.

-Individuals: for individuals, data leaks can mean that confidential information was obtained without their agreement.
-In such cases most common data stolen is:
+Individuals: Data leaks can mean that confidential information was obtained without their consent.
+In such cases, the most common data stolen is:

-• different types of media, that involves victims’ participation.
+• Different types of media that involve victims’ participation

 Such leaks can lead to ethical and material damage.